Awphel/datascience_ecosystem/README.md

 # datascience_ecosystem
-A simple example a Jupytor notebook
+A simple example is a Jupyter notebook